iSHAREScheme/iSHARESatellite/README.md

-# iSHARE Satellite
+# iSHARE Participant Registry (previously Satellite)

 <img align="right" src="docs/assets/isharelogo-small.png">

-The iSHARE satellite is an application that safeguards trust in a dataspace.
+The Participant Registry (PR) is an application that safeguards trust in a dataspace.
 It functions as a register of participants.
-Participants can call the satellite API to verify each other.
+Participants can call the PR API to verify each other.
 When you verify that a participant is registered in the satellite, you know that this participant has signed which agreements and the participant is indeed a part of a dataspace, also on a "legal level".